 A FIREX involves bombardment of a target within an impact area by one or more ships.
-The scenario is as follows: the IMPASS (Integrated Maritime Portable Acoustic Scoring and Simulation System) is deployed by the firing ship and consists of five sonobuoys set in a pentagon-shaped arrangement at 1.3 km intervals.
+The scenario is as follows: the IMPASS is deployed by the firing ship and consists of five sonobuoys set in a pentagon-shaped arrangement at 1.3 km intervals.
 Within the ship's combat system, the training system creates a virtual land mass that overlays the array and simulates land targets.
 The ship then positions itself about 4 to 5 nm from the target area.
 The ship fires its ordnance into the target area; the sonobuoys detect the bearing to the acoustic noise resulting from the impact of a round landing in the water, and then transmit their GPS position and their bearing information to the ship.
-From the impact location data collected, the training system computer triangulates the exact point of impact of the round and, from that data, the exercise may be conducted as if the ship were firing at an actual land target.
+From the impact location data collected, the training system computer triangulates the exact point of impact of the round and, from those data, the exercise may be conducted as if the ship were firing at an actual land target.
 When the training is complete, the IMPASS buoy system is recovered by the ship.
+Inert ordnance was used in this FIREX with IMPASS event.